cthoyt/chemrxiv-summarize/README.md

 ![Unique Authors per Month](unique_authors_per_month.png)

-If we aggregate that data, we can ask how man authors have submitted lots of articles:
+If we aggregate that data, we can ask how many authors have submitted lots of articles:

 ![Author Prolificness](author_prolificness.png)